-Speaker adaptation techniques enable ASR systems to obtain better performance when used by a specific speaker.
-Vocaliza enables the user to make use of speaker adaptation in order to obtain acoustic models adapted to his/her speech impairments.
-The application will use these acoustic models every time the user accesses the speech therapy functionality.
-This will allow the speech impaired people who suffer serious disorders to use the application, since ASR systems may fail when used by people suffering severe speech disorders.
-Moreover, since acoustic models contain information about the impairment of the user, they will allow the application to track improvements in the communication skills of the user, and to finally show a grade in every game capturing the user improvements.
+Speaker adaptation techniques enables ASR systems to obtain better performance when used by a specific speaker.
+Vocaliza enables the user to make use of speaker adaptation in order to obtain acoustic models adapted to his/her pathological speech.
+The application will use these acoustic models every time the user accesses to the speech therapy functionality.
+This will allow those speech impaired people who suffer serious pathologies to use the application, since ASR systems may fail when used by people suffering severe speech pathologies.
+Moreover, since acoustic models contain information about user pathology, they will allow the application to track improvements in user communication skills, and to finally show a grade in every game capturing user improvement.

-In addition, speaker dependent acoustic models can be very useful for handicapped people.
+In addition, acoustic models adapted to the user can be very useful for handicapped people.
 In fact, these models will improve ASR performance in environmental management systems which will make their life easier.